surtarso/single-file-php-file-browser/README.md

-# Single File PHP Directory Listing
+# Single File PHP File Browser

 ## Introduction

-The **Single File PHP Directory Listing** is a lightweight and straightforward project that provides a web-based directory listing for the files contained within a specified directory.
+The **Single File PHP File Browser** is a lightweight and straightforward project that provides a web-based directory listing for the files contained within a specified directory.
 This project serves as a quick and easy way to share files or documents with others via a web interface.

 ## Functionality